Sam-Richard-007/Hamster-Kombat-Key-Generator/Readme.md

 # Hamster Kombat Key Generator

-## NEW Update
-The New 3 Games is To be Added Soon
-Meanwhile Do Wait in our [Telegram Channel](https://t.me/Insta_Buy_Follower).

-You can reach out to me via my [Telegram](https://telegram.me/Sam_Dm_bot).

 ## Description

+This repository contains the code for the Hamster Kombat Promo Code Generator.
+The tool allows users to generate promo codes for four different games.
 The Hamster Kombat Key Generator provides a simple way to obtain promo codes for the Hamster Kombat game.
-This tool eliminates the need to play the Bike game by allowing direct key generation.
+This tool eliminates the need to play the game by allowing direct key generation.

+## Updates

+**New in this update**:
+- Added support for three new games: Chain Cube 2048, My Clone Army, and Train Miner.
+- Improved responsive design.
+- Enhanced progress tracking with logs.
+- You can reach out to me via my [Telegram](https://telegram.me/Sam_Dm_bot).

 ## Features

-- **User-Friendly Interface**: Designed to be intuitive and easy to use.
-- **Fast Key Generation**: Generates keys quickly with reduced delays.
+- **Four Games Supported**: Riding Extreme 3D, Chain Cube 2048, My Clone Army, and Train Miner.
+- **Generate Promo Codes**: Generate up to 5 promo codes at a time.
+- **Responsive Design**: The website is responsive and works well on both desktop and mobile devices.
+- **Progress Tracking**: View the progress of the code generation process.
-- **Clipboard Copy**: Easily copy generated keys with a click.
+- **Copy to Clipboard**: Easily copy generated promo codes to the clipboard.

+## Usage

+1. **Select a Game**: Choose a game from the dropdown list.
+2. **Select Number of Keys**: Choose the number of keys to generate (1 or 5).
+3. **Generate Keys**: Click the "Generate Keys" button to start the process.
+4. **Copy Keys**: Use the "Copy All Keys" button or individual copy buttons to copy the generated keys.

 ## How It Works